 In our previous blog we covered the value of a Calibration Lab providing its customers the functionality of a Calibration Asset Management Tool.
-In summary, the tool helps the person responsible for instrument calibration schedule, implement and track the histories of each instrument in a fast, easy and accurate manner.
+In summary, the tool helps the person responsible for instrument calibration to schedule, implement and track the histories of each instrument in a fast, easy and accurate manner.

 What are the critical components of a Calibration Asset Management Tool?